 The good news is that life insurance for a 32-year-old is still comparatively inexpensive compared to waiting another few years.
 (See other rates for life insurance in your 30s.)
 Barring any pre-existing medical conditions (which we’ll cover), you should qualify for reasonable rates.

 - Quick summary

 Life insurance can get as low as $7 – $8 a month if you’re in good health.
 It will all depend on your health, the type of insurance, and the amount of life insurance you’re looking for.

 Save money (and avoid common pitfalls) by using the steps below.
-You can also get an idea right now of what your rates might be by using the Instant Quotes tool on your left.
-(It's up top if you're on mobile.)
+You can also get real quotes right now of what your rates may be by using the Instant Quotes tool on this page.

 Steps to Save Money on Life Insurance for a 32 Year Old

 Beyond buying life insurance last year when you were younger, there are several ways to ensure that you don’t pay a cent more than necessary for life insurance.
 Not all of these may apply to every situation.
 So choose the ones that make sense for your family.

 Calculate Exactly How Much Life Insurance You Need

 Don’t let anyone tell you that you need X times your annual income in life insurance.
 If you have two people who both make $50,000 annually, one has kids, the other doesn’t, they will need different amounts of life insurance.